-By focusing early action on water, wildfire, and equitable parks and open space access- Measure Q will deliver visible improvements, leverage additional funding, and build long-term resilience for the people and landscapes of Santa Cruz County.
+By focusing early action on water, wildfire, and equitable access-while grounding all investments in shared principles-Measure Q will deliver visible improvements, leverage additional funding, and build long-term resilience for the people and landscapes of Santa Cruz County.

-The remainder of this Vision Plan lays out the pathway for implementation, starting with background on Santa Cruz County and the origins of Measure Q. It then introduces the shared principles and five-year priorities and how they will guide grant project selection, followed by a deeper discussion within the six thematic focus areas that reflect the county's most pressing needs and priority geographies.
-Appendices provide detailed summaries of community and stakeholder engagement, along with a literature review of the more than 20 plans and strategies that informed this Vision Plan.
+The remainder of this Vision Plan lays out the pathway for implementation, starting with background on Santa Cruz County and the origins of Measure Q. The six thematic focus areas that reflect the county's most pressing needs are introduced followed by the shared principles and five-year priorities and how they will guide project selection.
+The Vision Plan concludes with strategies for implementation, accountability, and leveraging outside funding.
+Appendices provide detailed summaries of community and stakeholder engagement, along with a literature review of the more than 100 plans and strategies that informed this Vision Plan.

-Introduction and Planning Context
+2. Introduction and Planning Context